-"Then there are still four more days to your deadline.
+"Then there are still four more days until your deadline.
 Why do you insist on borrowing possible trouble that's still half a week away?"

 The conversation went on like this for another half an hour.
 Me telling her I understood her fears, doubts, and concerns - while reminding her God was bigger than all of it and already on the other side of it.
 I told her these weren't just words and shared a little of my story...

 My thoughts returned to this encounter today as I wait on my own "what ifs."

 Something occurred this weekend - out of left field - and I was in to see a doctor on Tuesday.

 My heart sank.